gigijoe/gpsF3XTracker-for-Ethos/README.md

 <a name="Eventmodes"></a>
 ## 7. Event modes
 The application supports F3F-competition, F3F-training, F3F-debug, F3B-speed and F3B-distance event types.
-It behaves differently as below:
+They behave differently as below:
-        a) F3F-competition: it follows F3F rules, so it begins with 30 sec timer and starts the run timer when the plane enters the competition place from outside via base A toward base B for the fist time or when the initial timer expires.
+- F3F-competition: it follows F3F rules, so it begins with 30 sec timer and starts the run timer when the plane enters the competition place from outside via base A toward base B for the fist time or when the initial timer expires.
 It then measures time for 10 laps between bases
-        b) F3F-training: it does not use the 30 sec and starts directly with entering the competition place from outside via base A toward base B for the fist time
+- F3F-training: it does not use the 30 sec and starts directly with entering the competition place from outside via base A toward base B for the fist time
-        c) F3F-debug: similar to F3F-training, however it uses emulation of GPS input (via configured sources  Input debug GPS latitude and longitude ) for simulation of flight around the set home position
+- F3F-debug: similar to F3F-training, however it uses emulation of GPS input (via configured sources  Input debug GPS latitude and longitude ) for simulation of flight around the set home position
-        d) F3B-speed: at this moment only measures time for 4 laps since entering the competition place from outside via base A toward base B for the fist time.
+- F3B-speed: at this moment only measures time for 4 laps since entering the competition place from outside via base A toward base B for the fist time.
 No check for the overall competition time is implemented
-        e) F3B-distance: it measures number of laps made in 4 minutes since entering the competition place from outside via base A toward base B for the fist time
+- F3B-distance: it measures number of laps made in 4 minutes since entering the competition place from outside via base A toward base B for the fist time

 The actual status is indicated by individual rows in the "GPS F3X Tracker" widget screen:
-        a) Comp:  waiting for start  , "started " - just after switching the  Start race switch  on, "canceled " - cancellation can be done by switching off/on/off of the  Start race switch , "start climbing " - during initial event phase (so 30 sec max), "out of course"   plane between bases, "race timer started " - initial 30 sec expired and plane between bases, "in course "   plane outside of bases, "timer started " - initial 30 sec expired and plane  outside of bases
+- Comp:  waiting for start  , "started " - just after switching the  Start race switch  on, "canceled " - cancellation can be done by switching off/on/off of the  Start race switch , "start climbing " - during initial event phase (so 30 sec max), "out of course"   plane between bases, "race timer started " - initial 30 sec expired and plane between bases, "in course "   plane outside of bases, "timer started " - initial 30 sec expired and plane  outside of bases
-        b) Runtime: time used for individual event
+- Runtime: time used for individual event
-        c) Course: "center", "leftOutside", "leftInside", "rightOutside", "rightInside"   distance from the center is provided
+- Course: "center", "leftOutside", "leftInside", "rightOutside", "rightInside"   distance from the center is provided
-        d) V, Dst, H: speed, distance from the center and height
+- V, Dst, H: speed, distance from the center and height
-        e) GPS: actual GPS position
+- GPS: actual GPS position
-        f) Runs: list of events of the same type with their runtime
+- Runs: list of events of the same type with their runtime

 <picture 5>